progdisc/resources/README.md

 * 🆓🎥 [Corey Schafer on Youtube](https://www.youtube.com/user/schafer5) &mdash; Useful Youtube channel with plenty of good quality tutorials
 * 🆓📘 [Python Names and Values](https://nedbatchelder.com/text/names1.html) Article & talk on Youtube about names, values, assignment, and mutability.
 * 🆓🎥 [Sentdex on Youtube](https://www.youtube.com/watch?v=eXBD2bB9-RA) &mdash; YouTube introduction to Python with a focus on "basics are boring; learn them quickly and build something."
+* 🆓🎓 [Computer Science 101](https://www.udacity.com/course/intro-to-computer-science--cs101) &mdash; A Udacity course designed for total beginners to be familiar with the basics of computer science.
+You also get to be familiar with Python along the way.
+* 🆓📘 [Official Python Tutorial](https://docs.python.org/3/tutorial/index.html) &mdash; The tutorial from the official Python docs.

 #### Culture